usdot-jpo-ode/wzdx/spec-content/objects/HybridSign.md

 # HybridSign Object
-The HybridSign object describes a hybrid sign that contains static text (e.g. on an aluminum sign) along with a single electronic message display, used to provide information to travelers.
-This object is intended to be general to represent hybrid signs with multiple functions, such as variable speed limit signs (VSLS), hybrid travel time signs and other similar systems.
+The `HybridSign` object describes a hybrid sign that contains static text (e.g. on an aluminum sign) along with a single electronic message display, used to provide information to travelers.
+This object is intended to be general to represent hybrid signs with multiple functions, such as variable speed limit signs (VSLS), hybrid travel time signs, and other similar systems.

-The HybridSign is a type of field device; it has a `core_details` property which contains the [FieldDeviceCoreDetails](/spec-content/objects/FieldDeviceCoreDetails.md) and exists within a [FieldDeviceFeature](/spec-content/objects/FieldDeviceFeature.md).
+The `HybridSign` is a type of field device; it has a `core_details` property which contains the [FieldDeviceCoreDetails](/spec-content/objects/FieldDeviceCoreDetails.md) and exists within a [FieldDeviceFeature](/spec-content/objects/FieldDeviceFeature.md).

 ## Properties
 Name | Type | Description | Conformance | Notes